 Why you'll love this recipe

-- This easy Sourdough Discard Apple Muffins recipe comes together in about 15 minutes.
-You'll have warm muffins on the table in under an hour!
+- This easy recipe comes together in with about 15 minutes of hands-on time.
+You'll have warm muffins on the table in under an hour.
+Perfect for a weekend morning!

-- This recipe is easy to adapt to make with different types of apples, pears, or a combination of the two!
-You're aiming for about 1 ¼ cups of diced apples or pears.
+- This recipe is easy to adapt to make with different types of apples, pears, adding nuts, or a combination of all of the above!

 - The cinnamon and nutmeg give these muffins a great nutty fall flavor that is so warm and comforting.